 Drum cymbals, are those metallic discs we hit with our sticks.
 So what the heck is a crash cymbal?
 It’s generally a cymbal that makes a fast, high-pitched sound.
 It’s used to accent parts of a song and add energy to the music.

-What below how I use my crash cymbal (on the left side) for both accenting the music and grooving.
+What below how I use my versatile crash cymbal (on the left side) for both accenting the music and grooving.

 You’ve probably heard names for different types of cymbals in a drum set.
 The two most common are “crash cymbal” and “ride cymbal.”
 We also have “China,” “splash,” “hi-hat,” and “effect” cymbals.
 For this article I’m gong to focus on the crash cymbal.

-Sounds of cymbals
+Sounds of Cymbals

 In general, crash cymbals make a crashing sound.
 This is where they get the name “crash” cymbals.
 Crash cymbal tone can be brash, clean, muted or very open.
 Again, it’s all about what sounds best with the music.

 Cymbals have incredible power to shape and color the music.
 Cymbals also have frequency ranges.
-If match our cymbals’ frequencies to different parts a song, they can really add pleasing overtones to the music mix.
+If we match our cymbals’ frequencies to different parts a song, they can really add pleasing overtones to the music mix.

 Some drummers are “cymbal” drummers meaning they use more cymbals than drums in their setup.
 Other drummers are “drum’ drummers meaning they prefer to have more drums than cymbals in their setup.